1jour1vin

 biodynamics

-Le Grand Pas seduces with its aromatic richness and remarkable balance, driven by great energy and serene fruitiness.
+Le Grand Pas seduces with its aromatic richness and remarkable balance, carried by great energy and serene fruitiness.
 Full-bodied and generous, this cuvée embodies the purity and freshness of its high-altitude terroir.
-Ideal for lovers of authentic, racy wines.
+Ideal for lovers of authentic, distinguished wines.

 Rated site